-Bicycle Accommodations on the Arterial Streets and Highways in the Jefferson County portion of the Milwaukee Urbanized Area: VISION 2050 Map M.4
+Bicycle Accommodations on the Arterial Streets and Highways in the Jefferson County Portion of the Milwaukee Urbanized Area: VISION 2050 the STH 16 interchange at Wisconsin Avenue and the Jefferson/ Waukesha County line.
+This segment of STH 16 is part of the Oconomowoc Bypass, which is a controlled access highway.